FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 java -Xmx12g -cp "bin":"lib/*" LocalNucleusAP Flickr-proc.w 16 0.1
 </pre>

-The result will be stored in a text file basename+"-"+eta+"-"+"finalsupp_MixApprox_Regularized_version1_Modified.txt".
+The result will be stored in a text file basename+"-"+eta+"-"+"LocalNucleusAP.txt".
 The lines of the file are of the form u v w app_nucleuss_score, where a triangle is indicated by its vertices u,v,w and app_nucleuss_score is the approximate value for nucleus score of the trainable.

 WeaklyGlobalNucleus: